European Ideas Network: Framework

 The European Ideas Network engages in a variety of activities including seminars and working breakfasts, most notably in the annual "Summer University," to achieve and promote its goals in accordance with the principles outlined under its current policy guidelines.
 The Summer University is a comprehensive annual gathering that brings together over 450 experts and attendants across the European continent and the globe, including: MEPs, ministers, journalists, EIN network members, academics and other experts, speakers, EPP Group staff, as well as the European Parliament staff.
-Among the members are figures such as Carl Bildt, former Swedish Prime Minister and current Foreign Minister, Lech Walesa, Polish president and Nobel Peace Prize, Jacques Santer, former President of Luxembourg and the European Commission and Wilfried Martens, former Belgian Prime Minister and President of the European People's Party.
+Among the members are figures such as Carl Bildt, former Swedish Prime Minister and current Foreign Minister, Lech Wałęsa, Polish president and Nobel Peace Prize, Jacques Santer, former President of Luxembourg and the European Commission and Wilfried Martens, former Belgian Prime Minister and President of the European People's Party.

 The European Ideas Network aims to: